-The new construction, must meet the requirements of Clause H1, but the rest of the building does not have to be upgraded to comply with H1.
-The altered building must comply with Clause H1 to at least the same extent as it did before the alteration.
-In other words, the overall energy efficiency of the building cannot be made worse by the alteration.
+The new construction must meet the requirements of clause H1 but the rest of the building does not have to be upgraded to comply with H1.
+The altered building must comply with clause H1 to at least the same extent as it did before the alteration.
+The overall energy efficiency of the building cannot be made worse by the alteration.

-A simple way to comply with H1 is to comply with the Acceptable Solution.
-If any of the proposed construction R-values are lower than those required in the acceptable solution, or the other requirements are not all met, you can use the calculation or modelling method to evaluate options and to come up with a design that will comply.
+A simple way to comply with H1 is for the new construction to comply with an acceptable solution or verification method.
+For compliance with H1.3.1, if any of the proposed construction R-values are lower than those required in the Schedule method found in H1/AS1 or H1/AS2, or the other requirements are not all met, you can use the Calculation or Modelling methods to evaluate options and to come up with a design that will comply.

-The only time existing parts of a building would need upgrading is if the building performs less energy efficiently because of the addition or extension.
-However, any required upgrade is not to the level set in Clause H1, but to bring the building back to the level of thermal performance it enjoyed before the addition or extension.
+The only time existing parts of a building would need upgrading is if the energy efficiency performance of the building is reduced because of the addition or extension.
+However, any required upgrade does not have to reach the level set in the relevant H1 acceptable solution, but must bring the building back to the level of thermal performance it enjoyed before the addition or extension.

-You can find two examples below of extensions to an existing house where upgrading is and is not required.
+You can find two examples below of an addition to an existing house where upgrading is and is not required.